Not all check engine lights are the same!

 Not every check engine light means there is an emergency!

-As covered in this post, some dash lights are just alerts that a regular scheduled maintenance is due.
+As covered in this post, some dash lights are just alerting that a regularly scheduled maintenance is due.
 If you had a scan tool you could pull the codes to determine what was causing the light to come on.

 To find out more about your cars scheduled maintenance schedule check your vehicle’s glove compartment for a manual.